Neon Indian: 2014–2019: Vega Intl. Night School

 In March 2017, Palomo appeared in director Terrence Malick's film Song to Song, opposite Rooney Mara.

-In 2017, Palomo composed the score for the science fiction film Everything Beautiful is Far Away.
+He also composed the score for the science fiction film Everything Beautiful is Far Away.
 On November 14, 2019, the single "Toyota Man" was released, marking Neon Indian's first release of new music in four years.

-The lyrics of the song are in Spanish.
+2023–present: Alan Palomo's solo career

+On May 1, 2023, Palomo released the single "Nudista Mundial '89" featuring Mac DeMarco, his first single under his own name.
+He released a second single, "Stay-at-Home DJ", on June 6, 2023, along with the announcement of his debut solo album, World of Hassle, released on September 15, 2023.

 Tour and live performances

 When performing, Palomo is joined on stage by a live band, which originally consisted of Jason Faries (drums), Leanne Macomber (keyboard, vocals) and Lars Larsen (live visuals).
 Ronald Gierhart played guitar and sang in the live group prior to 2011, leaving to finish college and begin a solo project called Ronnie Heart.

 On February 11, 2010, Neon Indian made their live television debut on NBC's Late Night with Jimmy Fallon, performing a medley of the songs "Terminally Chill" and "Ephemeral Artery".

 Palomo later revised the live lineup, with only Faries remaining from the original backing band.
 Added were keyboardist Drew Erickson, guitar and synth player Max Townsley, and Palomo's brother, bassist Jorge Palomo.
 During the 2019 tour, Brad Oberhofer joined on synth.